 If you are the spouse or blood relative of the deceased and you do not need the death certificate to include the cause of death, order it online.
 UPS express mail delivery is available.

-It takes 10 business days to process orders for New York City death certificates.
-UPS express mail delivery is available.
+It takes 10 business days to process orders for New York City death certificates, including mail or in-person orders.

 - If you are not the spouse or a blood relative of the deceased, you must document your right to get a death certificate.
 See below for more information.

 - If you are an attorney, please follow these instructions.

 - If you need the death certificate to include the cause of death, see below.